Do you dream of having a gorgeous yard in which to host, relax, and enjoy the outdoors?

 Crushed stone can be useful in landscaping for driveways, fill, and drainage projects.
 You can also use it as a base and then layer gravel over the top.

 There are multiple ways to use sand in your landscaping too!

 For starters, landscaping sand is often used as a construction material in projects like walkways and driveways.
 It makes a great leveler and base layer and is often used to fill the cracks between pavers.
-It helps keep the pavers from shifting and makes everything more stable.
+It helps keep the pavers from shifting and makes the whole thing more stable.

-Sand can add a nice aesthetic to your landscaping too; for instance, you could use sand to make a zen garden.
+Sand can add a nice aesthetic to your landscaping too; for instance, you could use sand to make a zen garden or a rock garden.

 8. Plants and trees

 Let's not forget about the living elements of your landscape.
 They are what really bring the space to life.
 There are many benefits to planting trees and plants.
 This vegetation can: